saidakhmadr/NEXO/README.md

 ### **4. Performance-Focused**
 - Designed with performance in mind, the engine optimizes memory usage and rendering speed.
-- **OpenGL** ensures that rendering is handled efficiently, and the engine’s internal systems are optimized for fast execution.
+- **OpenGL** ensures that rendering is handled efficiently, and the engineï¿½s internal systems are optimized for fast execution.

 ### **5. Input Management**
 - The engine supports basic input handling for keyboard and mouse events.